 This study compares arthropods collected on native and non-native shrubs when birds are allowed access or are excluded.
 The premise is that although native plants in general produce more arthropod prey for birds than non-natives, all non-natives are not equally unproductive when compared to low value natives.
 I understand the hypothesis being tested here, but I have concerns about how the data were analyzed and interpreted.
 Simply put, when one compares the productivity of two groups of plants, one is comparing the herbivores, pollenivores, or nectivores produced by both groups.
 I fear the authors here have fallen into the trap of including non-target herbivores - - those generated by aquatic systems, by detritus from other plants, or simply incidental passersby, as well as the predators of those non-targets (primarily spiders) that are not directly produced by the plants in question in their data set.
 In my view, this makes accurately interpreting how the natives and non-natives studied here actually compare with each other impossible.

 We thank the reviewer for their constructive feedback.
 From this comment, it seems the objective of our study was slightly misunderstood and we have therefore revised the manuscript (provide lines) to make it clearer.
 Specifically, our goal was not to evaluate the quality of invasive plants as hosts and food sources for herbivorous insects.
 That is also an important topic that is in need of much more research, but our goal was to assess the amount of insect prey available to birds on invasive plants compared to natives.
 Birds prey on a wide variety of arthropods besides herbivores, and plants provide resources to arthropods other than leaves on which to feed.
-Plants provide shelter, hunting substrates for predators, (add others), and such resources are likely to vary among plant species based on their structure, shape, position in forest strata, microclimates they create, and so on.
+Plants provide shelter, hunting substrates for predators, suitable microclimates and thermal benefits, (add others), and such resources are likely to vary among plant species based on their structure, shape, position in forest strata, microclimates they create, and so on.
 As such, it is likely that some plant species are of greater value than others to non-herbivores in addition to herbivores, and therefore better food sources for insectivorous birds.
 Because our goal was to understand how the total amount of arthropod prey available to birds compares between invasive and native plants, we included all arthropod taxa in our analyses, not only herbivores.
 And since birds are known to be capable of distinguishing plant species and show preferences for foraging on certain plants because of the full assortment of arthropod prey that can be found on them, the bird exclusion portion of our experiment was designed to allow the birds to tell us how they value the invasive vs. native plants.
 Our finding that the predation effect of birds on arthropod biomass was similar between natives and non-natives shows that birds recognize the non-natives as a quality food source and exploit them just as often as the native plants.
 The foraging behavior of the birds and the arthropod biomass and protein content data all point in the same direction and collectively indicate the invasive plants we studied are of no lesser value to birds as a source of arthropod prey than the native plants.
 We therefore respectfully and fully disagree with the reviewer that it is “impossible” to know from our study how the natives and non-natives compare to each other as food sources for insectivorous birds.